 Recent significant upgrades to the campus wireless network has allowed for substantial growth in mobile computing on campus by NJIT students, both in and out of the classroom.
 Therefore, for freshmen and transfer students enrolled in programs other than those offered by the College of Architecture and Design, we recommend the computer requirement be met with one of the mobile computers offered through our vendor partnership.

-Students who elect to fulfill the computer requirement through our vendor partnership are afforded many advantages, one of which is the robust hardware and software support provided through the Office of Academic Computing Services (ACS).
-Certified technicians can diagnose and repair original hardware and NJIT-licensed software issues for these computers at no additional cost to the student so long as the warranty is current and active.
+Students who elect to fulfill the computer requirement through our vendor partnership are afforded many advantages, one of which is the robust hardware and software support provided through the Technology Support Center (TSC).
+Certified technicians can diagnose and repair original hardware and NJIT-licensed software issues to the extent permitted by each license for these computers at no additional cost to the student so long as the warranty is current and active.

 Another advantage is that NJIT is able to negotiate very favorable software licensing for all NJIT students.
 Every NJIT student is provided access to a software bundle free of charge, which includes the most frequently-used Microsoft products, virus protection, programming, design, and other tools.
 The retail value of this bundle alone is in excess of $2,000, but is provided at no additional cost to all NJIT students.

-You are strongly encouraged to view the periodically updated information about the Spring 2014 semester computer requirement, available at http://ist.njit.edu/compreq.
-Questions about the computer requirement for the Spring 2014 semester can be e-mailed to firstname.lastname@example.org.
-You may also call the IST Computing HelpDesk at (973) 596-2900.
+You are strongly encouraged to view the periodically updated information about the Fall 2014 semester computer requirement, available at http://ist.njit.edu/compreq.
+Questions about the computer requirement for the Fall 2014 semester can be e-mailed to firstname.lastname@example.org.
+You may also contact the IST HelpDesk at (973) 596-2900 or http://help.njit.edu.

 * Freshmen and transfer students entering the College of Architecture and Design are required to purchase a specific desktop model and keep it in the Design Studio (Students are assigned a personal desk with lockable storage space.
 Studio access is available 24 hours per day).